CBeast25/MedleyVox/README.md

 # MedleyVox

-This is an official page of "MedleyVox: An Evaluation Dataset for Multiple Singing Voices Separation" in ICASSP 2023.
+This is an unofficial page of "MedleyVox: An Evaluation Dataset for Multiple Singing Voices Separation" in ICASSP 2023.

 A camera-ready version of the paper is uploaded in arXiv.
 Please check the icons below.